 "Our best performers will earn significantly more," said Bob Lee, store operations senior VP for the 75-store chain, which has locations in Texas, Louisiana and Oklahoma.

 The new compensation plan was set to go into effect Oct.
-4 but is undergoing further testing in Conn's five-store Austin, Texas, market, according to Lee and a Securities and Exchange Commission filing.
+4 but is undergoing further testing in one of Conn's markets, Lee said.

 Commissions would be static for products and for service attachments, but volume incentives would be increased 80 percent, up to $2,000, Lee said.